Incarceration in the United States: Comparison with other countries

 According to a 2021 report by the Prison Policy Initiative, every state has a higher incarceration rate than "virtually any independent democracy on earth."
 Louisiana has the highest incarceration rate at 1,094.
 In 2012, The Times-Picayune described the state as the prison capital of the world.

 A 2008 New York Times article, said that "it is the length of sentences that truly distinguishes American prison policy.
 Indeed, the mere number of sentences imposed here would not place the United States at the top of the incarceration lists.
-If lists were compiled based on annual admissions to prison per capita, several European countries would outpace the United States.
+If lists were compiled based on per-capita annual prison admissions, several European countries would outpace the United States.
 But American prison stays are much longer, so the total incarceration rate is higher."

 The number of incarcerated individuals in U.S. jails and prisons jumped 500% in the three decades following the implementation of tougher sentencing laws associated with the war on drugs and the "tough on crime" movement.
 The U.S. incarceration rate peaked in 2008 when about 1 in 100 US adults was behind bars.
-This incarceration rate exceeded the average incarceration levels in the Soviet Union during the existence of the Gulag system, when the Soviet Union's population reached 168 million, and 1.2 to 1.5 million people were in the Gulag prison camps and colonies (i.e. about 0.8 imprisoned per 100 USSR residents, according to numbers from Anne Applebaum and Steven Rosefielde).
+This incarceration rate exceeded the average incarceration levels in the Soviet Union during the existence of the Gulag system, when the Soviet Union's population reached 168 million, and 1.2 to 1.5 million people were in the Gulag prison camps and colonies (i.e., about 0.8 imprisoned per 100 USSR residents, according to numbers from Anne Applebaum and Steven Rosefielde).
 In The New Yorker article The Caging of America (2012), Adam Gopnik writes: "Over all, there are now more people under 'correctional supervision' in America—more than six million—than were in the Gulag Archipelago under Stalin at its height."